joaopauloleitecosta/helloworld-python/README.md

-# Hello World in Python.
+# Hello World in Python
 Hello world repository in Python.
 This is an example repository for the Python tutorial on https://www.w3schools.com